JMCR CEO Brain Bank Project

 CEO Brain Bank Project

-The JMCR collaborates since 2010 with the Centre for Integrative Neuroscience and Neurodynamics (CINN) at the University of Reading (under the lead of Professor Doug Saddy) and the Henley Centre for Engaging Leadership (HCCL; under the lead of Associate Professor Bernd Vogel) in developing the CEO BRAIN BANK PROJECT.
-The cross-disciplinary project is a joint research initiative by scholars from the fields of psychology, business leadership and neuroscience to design and conduct research into the factors underlying the decision making and identity formation of leaders.
-Specifically, the research aims to explores individual, collective and socially-motivated decision-making, its impact on individual behaviour, leader identity and organisational dynamics, and the related concepts of leadership and followership.
+The JMCR collaborates since 2010 with the Centre for Integrative Neuroscience & Neurodynamics (CINN) at the University of Reading (under the lead of Professor Doug Saddy) and the Henley Centre for Leadership (HCL; under the lead of Professor Bernd Vogel) in developing the CEO BRAIN BANK PROJECT.
+The cross-disciplinary project is a joint research initiative by scholars from the fields of psychology, business leadership and neuroscience, in order to design and conduct research into the factors underlying the decision making and identity formation of leaders.
+Specifically, the research aims to explore individual, collective and socially-motivated decision-making, its impact on individual behaviour, leader identity and organisational dynamics, and the related concepts of leadership and followership.
 This collaboration has, to date, led to two PhD scholarships (2011, 2012), several conference papers and a number of research seminars and talks (including a University of Reading public lecture).